-At Immersion Recovery Center we utilize a wide range of evidence-based therapeutic methods, including dialectical behavioral therapy (DBT).
-DBT is a type of cognitive behavioral therapy (CBT) originally developed to help people struggling with persistent negative emotions and related behavioral patterns.
+At Immersion Recovery Center, we utilize a wide range of evidence-based therapeutic methods, including dialectical behavioral therapy (DBT).
+DBT is a type of cognitive behavioral therapy (CBT) developed to help people struggling with persistent negative emotions and related behavioral patterns.
 DBT is a skills training that includes four modules.
 The four modules that are presented in the DBT skills training are: mindfulness, distress tolerance, emotional regulation and interpersonal effectiveness.
-The main goals of DBT are to help clients live a “life worth living.”
+The overarching goal of DBT is to help clients live a “life worth living.”
 Clients reach this goal as they learn to live in the present moment, develop personal goals, decrease negative emotions and increase positive emotions, and improve their interpersonal relationships.

-When we get sober, all of these functions are out of whack.
-Therapeutic methods like DBT help us start functioning effectively again.
-We relearn vital skills we might have forgotten, and pick up a range of new coping mechanisms.
-At Immersion Recovery Center we provide each and every one of our clients with an effective program of addiction recovery that combines evidence-based therapies like CBT and DBT, 12-Step recovery and holistic treatments.
-To learn more, today.
+At Immersion Recovery Center, we provide each of our clients with an effective program of addiction recovery that combines evidence-based therapies like CBT and DBT, 12-Step recovery and holistic treatments.
+To learn more, contact us today.